derjoei99/Soviet-Game-2.0/README.md

 # Soviet Union Game v2.0
+Welcome, comrade, to the year 1917!
+History is a fragile thing, comrade.
+In this game, your choices can shake the foundations of the past and rewrite the future.
+But don’t get too excited!
+Some things, like the Austrian painter with the tiny mustache, poor JFK, and a 9/11-like event, will remain inevitable.
 An interactive historical game where your decisions shape the fate of Russia and the world from 1917 onward.

 ## Live Version